Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 The Martin J-15, a Rare Jewel

 C.F.
-Martin & Company were established in the United States in the year 1833.
+Martin & Company was established in the United States in the year 1833.
 C.F.
-Martin & Company, primarily manufacturers of guitars, are one of the oldest businesses in America and represent the highest standards of craftsmanship regarding musical instruments in the entire world.
-Along the way Martin guitars have introduced many models of not just guitars, but other musical instruments as well.
+Martin & Company, primarily manufacturers of guitars, is one of the oldest businesses in America and represents the highest standards of craftsmanship regarding musical instruments in the entire world.
+Along the way, Martin guitars have introduced many models of not just guitars, but other musical instruments as well.
 The guitars, however, are certainly the bread and butter of the business, and over time, models introduced have been discontinued.

 The question soon is asked, what's the point of a jumbo guitar anyway?
-Well, larger humans may well prefer larger sized guitars.
+Well, larger humans may well prefer larger-sized guitars.
 I'm not a large man at all.
-I'm about five foot eight inches, one hundred and sixty five or so pounds.
+I'm about five foot eight inches, 165 or so pounds.
 I do not find a jumbo too large to handle.
 But were I especially long of limb, it could be I'd find the dreadnought to feel too small.
 It makes perfect sense that a larger human may well prefer the jumbo size.

 What about the tonal properties?
-It's clear every single last aspect of an acoustic guitars manufacturing affects the tonal character of that instrument.
-With the jumbo size guitar, you've got more room in the box, a larger soundboard, meaning the top of the guitar, and so you get a guitar that, without the aide of electric amplification, can produce more volume than smaller sized ones.
+It's clear every single last aspect of an acoustic guitar's manufacturing affects the tonal character of that instrument.
+With the jumbo size guitar, you've got more room in the box, a larger soundboard, meaning the top of the guitar, and so you get a guitar that, without the aid of electric amplification, can produce more volume than smaller sized ones.